OMaraLab/Software_Installation/README.md

+#GROMACS Patched with Plumed for use on the Bunya H100 HPUs

 Installation instructions from GROMACS-2023.5 patched with Plumed-2.9.0 on Bunya with the new H100 GPUs.

 Two versions are attached - a version compiled by Billy at AIBN and a version compiled by Marlies at RCC.